nfriedly/nfriedly.com/src/documents/projects/0240-backyard-football-10-promotion.html.md

 write: false
 ---

 I created the MySQL database and updated the PHP / AJAX registration process for the Football 2010 GameStop promotion.
+Includes some very slick jQuery / ThickBox popups.